balazs-bamer/cpp-memory-manager/README.md

 # cpp-memory-manager
-Crossplatform memory manager providing temporary and long-term pool allocators and new/delete-like support for isolated RAM regions
+Cross-platform memory manager providing temporary and long-term pool allocators and new/delete-like support for isolated RAM regions

 ## Requirements

-The memory manager was originally intended to supplement the FreeRTOS memory manager for MCUs with medium to large amount of SRAM.
-Larger MCUs like STM32H7 series come with non-continuous SRAM blocks, of which only one is accessible to the FreeRTOS and the C++ runtime library.
+The memory manager was originally intended to supplement the FreeRTOS memory manager for MCUs with a medium to large amount of SRAM.
+Larger MCUs, such as the STM32H7 series, come with non-continuous SRAM blocks, of which only one is accessible to the FreeRTOS and the C++ runtime library.

 * C++ 14 standard
-* A minimal thread-safe memory manager for allocation but no deallocation.
+* A minimal thread-safe memory manager for allocation, but no deallocation.
 * The general memory manager provides access to these isolated regions.
 A custom class with static methods for basic `new` and `delete` functionality.
 * The long-term pool allocator provides efficient pools for STL containers to avoid the default allocator using `new` and `delete` here.
 These pools
   * use space-efficient storage for internal nodes of one or more containers with node size tailored for the contents.
   * provide allocate and deallocate operations with O(1) time and space complexity.
-* The temporary pool allocator is a ringbuffer allocator for temporary containers with
+* The temporary pool allocator is a ring buffer allocator for temporary containers with
-  * O(1) time and space complexity for allocatewithout any space overhead
+  * O(1) time and space complexity for allocation without any space overhead
   * zero-cost deallocate

 ## Use cases

 ### Only-allocating memory manager

-This is intended for allocations on application startup which will never be deallocated.
+This is intended for allocations on application startup, which will never be deallocated.

 ### General memory manager

-The general memory manager is primarily intended to provide access to otherwise unreachable regions, because of the OS and/or the C++ runtime library does not fully support an MCU architecture.
+The general memory manager is primarily intended to provide access to otherwise unreachable regions, because the OS and/or the C++ runtime library do not fully support an MCU architecture.
 This is **not** a full-featured memory manager, because it does not

 * support concurrency without application-level locking (see the interface below)
 * support address obfuscation
 * reach the time performance of the C++ runtime library.
-On average, allocating and freeing a small (1k) block on my Intel(R) Xeon(R) CPU E31220L @ 2.20GHz takes **1.7** us, while the C++ runtime library took **0.6** us.
+On average, allocating and freeing a small (1k) block on my Intel(R) Xeon(R) CPU E31220L @ 2.20GHz takes **1.7** microseconds, while the C++ runtime library takes **0.6** microseconds.

 However, it provides some tuning parameters and additional diagnostics, which may be essential for memory-constrained platforms.
-Moreover, it provides known allocate and deallocate time: **O(log n)** in term of total memory provided for the manager.
+Moreover, it provides known allocate and deallocate time: **O(log n)** in terms of total memory provided for the manager.

-Generally, the general memory manager is intended for not too frequent allocations.
+Generally, the general memory manager is intended for infrequent allocations.

 ### Long-term pool allocator

-This may be allocated on the heap or using the general memory manager on and independent memory region.
+This may be allocated on the heap or using the general memory manager on an independent memory region.
 Its only purpose is to be embedded in STL containers (see below) to achieve blazing-fast node allocation and deallocation.
-It uses fixed block size given in its constructor.
+It uses a fixed block size given in its constructor.
 It only requires updating 2 pointers on each operation.

 ### Temporary allocator

-This is similar to the above one, but even faster: deallocation costs nothing.
+This is similar to the one above, but even faster: deallocation incurs no costs.
 Moreover, it can serve blocks of arbitrary size without any fragmentation.
-It is implemented as a ringbuffer, so if it once gets full, the oldest contents are corrupted, hence only suitable as a workspace for short-term computations.
+It is implemented as a ring buffer, so if it becomes full, the oldest contents are corrupted; hence, it is only suitable as a workspace for short-term computations.

 ## Design

 ### Only-allocating memory manager

 This is rather simple.
-It only allocates in its buffer as long as there is space left in it, after it it signs error via the template parameter _interface_’s `badAlloc()` call.
-This may throw an exception or do something else, according to the applicaiton policy.
+It only allocates in its buffer as long as there is space left in it, after it signs an error via the template parameter _interface_’s `badAlloc()` call.
+This may throw an exception or perform an alternative action, depending on the application policy.

 This implementation is thread-safe.
 This memory manager gets this information: